pattern-lab/patternlab-php/README.md

 The PHP version of Pattern Lab is, at its core, a static site generator.
 It combines platform-agnostic assets, like the [Mustache](http://mustache.github.io/)-based patterns and the JavaScript-based viewer, with a PHP-based "builder" that transforms and dynamically builds the Pattern Lab site.
 By making it a static site generator, the PHP version of Pattern Lab strongly separates patterns, data, and presentation from build logic.
 The PHP version should be seen as a reference for other developers to improve upon as they build their own Pattern Lab Builders in their language of choice.

+## Demo

+You can play with a demo of the front-end of the PHP version of Pattern Lab at [demo.pattern-lab.info](http://demo.pattern-lab.info).

 ## Getting Started

 The PHP version of Pattern Lab should be relatively easy for anyone to get up and running.